 Skills for careers.
 Knowledge for life.

-Des Moines Public Schools provides students in middle and high school with an array of educational choices to gain skills and knowledge to be prepared for their next stage in life.
-In addition, Des Moines is home to the nationally-renowned Career & Technical Institute at Central Campus, providing students with highly-technical, college-level courses.
+Des Moines Public Schools provides students in middle and high school with an array of educational choices to gain skills and knowledge in preparation for their next stage in life.
+In addition, Des Moines is home to the nationally-renowned Career & Technical Institute at Central Campus, providing students with highly technical, college-level courses.

-Please follow the links to the right to learn more about the career and technical opportunities for students from middle school through high school.
+Please follow the links to the right to learn more about the career and technical opportunities for students in middle and high school.

 The Des Moines Independent Community School District offers career and technical programs in the following service areas: Agriculture, Food, & Natural Resources; Arts, Communication, & Information Systems; Applied Sciences, Technology, Engineering, & Manufacturing; Health Sciences; Human Services; and Business, Finance, Marketing, & Management.
 Career & Technical Education courses delivered at home high schools have no admissions requirements beyond the prerequisites listed with the course description.

 Career & Technical Education courses delivered at Central Campus are open to all qualifying high school students regardless of home district.
 Criteria for enrollment in Central Campus programming with requests exceeding capacity are as follows: the student expresses strong interest in a career path, is credited as a junior or senior (does not apply to courses designed for sophomores or three-year programs), has met perquisites at their home high school, is on track to graduate, has a strong attendance record, demonstrates strong citizenship skills, and enrollment would increase opportunities for underserved populations.
 No one indicator is a deciding factor in enrollment.
 Students not meeting these criteria may work with their counselor and school administrator to seek an exception.